dschonholtz/RLReadingGroup/README.md

 prior algorithms of this form cannot cope with imperfect-information games.
 This paper presents ReBeL, a general framework for self-play reinforcement learning and search that provably converges to a Nash equilibrium in any two-player zerosum game.
-In the simpler setting of
-- perfect-information games, ReBeL reduces to an algorithm similar to AlphaZero.
+In the simpler setting of erfect-information games, ReBeL reduces to an algorithm similar to AlphaZero.
 Results in two different imperfect-information games show ReBeL converges to an approximate Nash equilibrium.
 We also show ReBeL achieves superhuman performance in heads-up no-limit Texas hold’em